Zadoc Long Free Library: Description and history

 The library is a single-storey wood-frame structure, with a hip roof, walls sheathed in wood shingles, and a granite foundation.
-A slightly projecting gable hangs over the entrance, which is centered the three-bay main facade.
+A slightly projecting gable hangs over the entrance, which is centered on the three-bay main facade.
 The doorway is flanked by sidelight windows with diamond panes, echoing a feature in the elliptical hood, which surmounts the door.
 The gable is supported by a pair of console brackets.
 To the left of the entry are paired sash windows with multi-pane upper and two-pane lower; to the right there are three such windows.
 The interior of the library is divided into three spaces: the center has the circulation desk, the right side has a reading area, and the left side has the stacks.
 The stacks consist of original wooden shelving with Craftsman style pedestals at the ends.
 The reading room has a large brick fireplace.

 John Davis Long (1838–1915), a Buckfield native, served as Governor of Massachusetts in the 1880s and as United States Secretary of the Navy under President William McKinley.
 In 1900, he acted on an idea he had harbored for some time to provide his place of birth with a library, hiring the noted Portland architect John Calvin Stevens to design the building.
 The property on which it stands was donated to the town, and the building was completed in 1901.
 Long and his relatives provided an initial collection of books.
 The library is one of a series designed by Stevens for a number of small Maine communities around the turn of the 20th century; the design of the Long library was influential in his work on the Rumford Public Library, and the Cary Library in Houlton, both designed in 1903.